TMHBBV/unbxdocs./docs/Search/manage-search/merchandising-search/redirects.md

 > 📘 Note
 >
-> For an open-ended campaign, enable Run P**erpetually**.
+> For an open-ended campaign, enable Run **Perpetually**.
 This option allows you to run any campaign until it is manually stopped.

 5. Optionally, add a Description for future reference.
 Then click **Next** to proceed.